 - A laptop or PC with at least 1 available USB port

-- Your Zooz device and an OTA firmware file received from our team.
+- Your Zooz device and an OTA firmware file.
 File formats for 500 series devices will use the .otz or .hex extension while files for the 700 series products will have a .gbl file extension.
 Please register your devices on our Product Registration Portal, which gives direct access to firmware files.
 (Not sure if your device can be updated or if you're on the latest firmware?
 Click here and ask!)

 How to update your device if it hasn't been added to your hub yet: